davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 Looks familiar, huh? 🙂 Look how the queue accomplishes the same basic ownership handoff as the lock.
 The producer starts off with implicit ownership of `an_entry`, and releases it by putting the entry in the queue.
 Later, the consumer dequeues the entry, thus obtaining ownership of the memory.
 In between, while the item is still in the queue, nobody owns the entry's memory.

 Abstracting, both of these seem to be doing some kind of "two-phase handoff" pattern.
-A thread which owns the memory does something to notify the system it no longer owns the shared memory; later, a thread comes by and picks up ownership of the memory.
-When you put it in such a generic way, it seems likely this handoff scheme is useful in other situations too, don't you think?
+A thread which owns the memory does something to release it, notifying everybody it is no longer the current owner; later, a thread comes by and acquires ownership of the memory.
+When you put it in such a generic way, it seems likely this handoff scheme is useful in a wide variety of situations, don't you think?

 But hey, notice how we've started to use words like "acquire" and "release" and "ownership."
 We're getting close to the summit of our long climb!
 How's the view looking from up here?

 ## Acquire and Release Mechanics

 Okay, since we're already thinking about this asynchronous handoff process at a very abstract level, let's keep going.
-Abstractly, what can we say about *all* algorithms where one thread releases ownership of shared memory, and another thread asynchronously acquires ownership later?
+Abstractly, what can we say about *all* algorithms where one thread releases ownership of shared memory, and another thread asynchronously acquires ownership of said memory later?

-First of all, we need to serialize parallel attempts to start handoff on one thread and complete it on another.
-So there should be exactly one memory operation which releases ownership of the memory, and exactly one which acquires it.
-Let's call these the **release** and **acquire** operations, respectively.
-So the release operation is the one that atomically begins handoff in the thread that previously owned the memory, and the acquire operation is the one that atomically completes handoff in the new owning thread later on.
+First of all, it's always possible for a thread to start handoff in parallel with another thread checking whether it can now complete handoff.
+These two steps have to be serialized if they happen in parallel.
+That means there should be exactly one memory operation which releases ownership, and exactly one which acquires it.
+Let's call these the **acquire** and **release** operations, respectively.

+In other words, the release operation is the one that finally relinquishes ownership of the shared memory; once the thread has done the release operation, it cannot use the memory without acquiring it again.
+And the acquire operation is the one that atomically completes handoff, giving the calling thread ownership of the shared memory.
+The acquire operation only acquires anything if the release has already finished.
 In between the release and the acquire, the shared memory is in that transient "no-owner" state.

-What do these look like in practice?
+It might help to see these two operations in more concrete terms.

 For the queue, the release is when we bump the tail pointer; after that, the entry isn't ours since it can be picked up by the consumer at any time.
-The acquire is when the consumer verifies the tail has been updated; that's how we know the memory is ours now:
+The acquire is when the consumer verifies the tail has been updated; that's how we know the memory belongs to us now:

 ```c++
 void put(void *entry) {